hecerinc/Notes-On/finanzas/chap6.md

 > **line of credit**: maximum amount that the cardholder can owe at any time.

-> **Open account credit** form of credit extended to a consumer in advance of any transaction.
+> **Open account credit**: form of credit extended to a consumer in advance of any transaction.

 This is your normal credit where a retail outlet or bank agrees to allow the consumer to buy or borrow up to a _specified amount_ on open account.
 Credit is extended so long as the consumer does not exceed the established **credit limit** and makes payments in accordance with the specified terms.